Healing Environment & Design

 Design details throughout the campus give subtle triggers that are both practical and sentimental.
 Arches found in the front entrance canopy, soffits, carpet and furniture are patterned after the old Hudson toll bridge, offering the comfort of familiarity.
 Bands of color delineate space to create a sense of flow and direction.
 Color choices also inspire calm or energy in particular rooms.
 Patient rooms are calming hues; the physical therapy area is bright red.
 The indirect lighting used in many areas of the campus is more pleasing, and more restful, for patients.
 Feng shui, Scandinavian design and other concepts were integrated to create a comprehensive healing environment.

 Each person has unique needs for comfort and healing.
-Hudson Hospital & Clinics provides many options, including:
+Hudson Hospital & Clinic provides many options, including:

 - Room service for patients and guests